Skip to content

 • weak annotation: a label is present on the file

-• strong annotation: a label is present at this exact position/area
+• strong annotation: a label is present at this exact position (point) or area (box)

 In the cas you loaded an already submitted file, your previous submission should appear and can be modified.